MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ```

 and confirmed that we did detect the minima:

-``Optima: GC Pause Time Percentage is minimized when the input is 12.0 at 2.51148003``.

 | Heap Count | Percentage Pause Time In GC |
 | ---------- | --------------------------- |